7 Tips from Shipshewana Flea Market for Selecting the Perfect Perennial

 I selected a gorgeous purple Azalea, and our ground is sandy, so I will definitely have to add this step for our needs, but if your soil is really clay-like, you may want to dig a bigger hole (suggested twice the size actually needed) and add topsoil for the opposite reason that the roots won’t be able to break through such thick soil to get a good grip and root ball.
 Then back-fill with some top soil – or compost - and enjoy your excellent work.

 Step 6: OK, Now You Can Pick the Perfect Perennial!

 Step 7: Give it Some TLC (Tender Lovin’ Care)

 Although many perennials are not high maintenance, a few simple tips can help the plant grow to its best potential.
-You will want to let the foliage die back and not cut anything in the spring especially until you have made it past that last seasonal frost!
+You will want to let the foliage die back and not cut anything in the spring especially until you have made it past that last Spring frost!
 If you uncover it too soon it might not thrive as well!

 Azalea plant pictured showing a bloom that has been deadheaded after it shriveled away.

 To get more advice and pick the perfect perennial for your own home, stop by the Shipshewana Flea Market Farmer’s Market to speak with Pat or one of our other amazing vendors offering seasonal plants, flowers, trees, shrubs and produce each Tuesday and Wednesday from May through September.